Rockall: 21st century

-In 2011, Eamon Gilmore stated, "While Ireland has not recognised British sovereignty over Rockall, it has never sought to claim sovereignty for itself.
+In 2011, Irish Tánaiste and Minister for Foreign Affairs and Trade, Eamon Gilmore, stated, "While Ireland has not recognised British sovereignty over Rockall, it has never sought to claim sovereignty for itself.
 The consistent position of successive Irish Governments has been that Rockall and similar rocks and skerries have no significance for establishing legal claims to mineral rights in the adjacent seabed and to fishing rights in the surrounding seas."

+In March 2012, the UK Government Foreign and Commonwealth Office provided a response to a freedom of information request that stated that the UK's interpretation of UNCLOS was that Rockall was not entitled to an exclusive economic zone or continental shelf, but was entitled to a 12 nautical mile territorial sea, which merged with a 200 nautical mile Extended Fishery Zone, 200 nautical mile continental shelf, and other zones, along with sovereign airspace over Rockall.
+The response further noted that the UK, Denmark (on behalf of the Faeroe Islands), and Ireland had each submitted claims for extended continental shelves to the Commission on the Limits of the Continental Shelf concerning areas of the Rockall Bank and Hatton Rockall Plateau.